drceran/MaxDrive/README.md

 Api includes most of the back-end functionality for the Service microservice.
 It contains three models: Technicians, Appointments, and AutomobileVO.
 This app enables various functionalities including adding/removing technicians, listing all technicians, making/deleting appointments, updating appointment statuses, and listing all appointments.

-Poll serves a role in polling Automobile data from the Inventory API every 60 seconds to create or update an AutomobileVO
+Poll serves a role in polling Automobile data from the Inventory API every 10000 ms to create or update an AutomobileVO

 ### RESTful Endpoints
 #### Technicians